archlinux/aurweb/web/README.txt

 ./html/css    - CSS stylesheets
 ./html/images - Any AUR images live here.
 ./lib         - Supporting PHP include files.
 Access denied to Apache.
+./template    - Where most of the html markup resides and minimal
+                amount of PHP scripting.

 Scripts: